 In figure 4.7-4, the satellite or the aerial includes full or part of a gNB to generate/receive a "Satellite friendly" NR signal to/from the Relay Nodes.
 This requires sufficient on board processing capabilities to be able to deploy gNB or a Relay Node functionality.

+Note : in the figures above a satellite represents both satellite and aerial platforms.

 …